-Now that we have a guideline for "how much" we should be eating, let's now take a look at "what" we should be eating.
+Now that we have a guideline for "how much" we should be eating, let's now look at "what" we should be eating.
+A special thanks to Precision Nutrition for help providing these guidelines.

 The SIX SOPs of eating lean in the firehouse